-Even though Gaucher disease is a rare disease, it is very familiar to the employees of Protalix, an Israeli-based biotech company.
-Many have family members and friends who have personal experience with Gaucher disease so the employees truly understand the impact it can have on patients and their families.
-Out of their passion to improve these patients' lives, ELELYSO was developed as a treatment for Type 1 Gaucher disease.
+Even though Gaucher disease is a rare disease, it is familiar to the employees of Protalix Biotherapeutics, the Israeli-based biotech company that manufactures ELELYSO® (taliglucerase alfa) for injection.
+Several have family members and friends who have personal experience with Gaucher disease, so the employees truly understand the impact it can have on patients and their families.
+Out of their passion to help people, ELELYSO was developed as a treatment for Type 1 Gaucher disease.

 To learn more about Protalix, visit their Web site.

 This Web site is neither owned nor controlled by Pfizer.
 Pfizer does not endorse and is not responsible for the content or services of this site.